jtbryan/Name-In-Progress/README.md

 # HashScrape

-This is a website designed using Ruby on Rails to allow users to search for tweets correlating to certain users or certain hashtags.
+HashScrape is a web application designed for the purpose of allowing users to search for the most recent tweets associated with either a user or a hashtag.
+Users also have the option of creating an account to store any tweets they might find to view later.
+Accounts are created using ``bcrypt's`` hashing algorithm to assure passwords are stored securely.

+Due to the fact this web application uses the twitter API to access tweets, this project is being left public rather than being hosted on github pages.
+As such, please refer to the installation page to access this application.

 # Project Status

-This project is currently ``in development``.

-List of current features being added:<br>
+List of features planning to be added in the future:<br>
-* User can store tweets
-* Delete account
 * Add more filters to search preferences
+   ** Allow the user to exclude retweets
+   ** Allow the user to search for tweets within a certain date range
 * Update the UI/UX

 # Project Screenshots